Motion detector alarm circuit with PIR sensor

 How it works

-The basic principle, when a human or warm-blooded animal comes to a radius of about 3 to 5 meters.
-This circuit detects infrared radiation from theirs and sends an alarm.
+When a human or any warm-blooded animal comes within a radius of about 3 to 5 meters.
+This circuit detects them and sounds an alarm with a siren for about 30 seconds.

 What is a PIR sensor?